 Welcome to the Debtors Anonymous Recovery Story Page

-The Communications Committee of the Debtors Anonymous General Service Board is looking for members’ stories to include on the website under the Recovery Stories tab.
+The Communications and Technology Committee of the Debtors Anonymous General Service Board is looking for members’ stories to include on the website under the Recovery Stories tab.

 The suggested requirements are:

 - Three years of not incurring any new, unsecured debt

 - Experience in working the Steps in D.A.